SAP/alert-notification-node-client/docs/configuration-api/action.md

 ## Description

-Action is an entity which represents the destination on which Alert Notification will send a processed event, e.g. Email, Slack, Webhook, etc.
+Action is an entity which represents the destination on which Alert Notification service will send a processed event, e.g. Email, Slack, Webhook, etc.

 ## Properties